 Website or Blog Related

-And they do more than just help me avoid the horror stories I’ve heard my friends and peers talk about with other web hosts.
-The pricing for web hosting and domain name purchasing is awesome, they have one click automatic WordPress install, and their customer service is top-notch.
+They do more than just help me avoid the horror stories I’ve heard my friends and peers talk about with other web hosts.
+The pricing for hosting and domain name purchasing are great, they have one click automatic WordPress install, and their customer service is top-notch.
 You can even run multiple sites from one account.

 WordPress.org: Totally free and totally awesome.
 There is a reason just about everyone I know uses WordPress.org to self-host their website and power their content management.
 Don’t get this confused with WordPress.com though.